 Komen Dallas County is the local source for funding breast cancer detection, support and education in Dallas County.
 Through its 2018-2019 community grants, Komen Dallas County is investing more than $1 million into local breast health programs and national research for the cures.

-On the local level Komen Dallas County has granted over $750,000 to education, screening, diagnostics, treatment, patient navigation and transportation programs here in Dallas County during the 2018-2019 grant year.
-The grants were awarded to six local programs that serve uninsured or underinsured Dallas County Residents.
+On the local level Komen Dallas County has granted nearly $750,000 to education, screening, diagnostics, treatment, patient navigation and transportation programs here in Dallas County during the 2018-2019 grant year.
+The grants were awarded to five local programs that serve uninsured or underinsured Dallas County Residents.
 Since its inception in 1992, Komen Dallas County has invested over $26 million in local breast health agencies and organizations.

 This year Komen Dallas County contributed over $350,000 to Susan G. Komen® national breast cancer research programs.
 To learn more about Susan G. Komen’s research investment, click here.
 Komen Dallas County has been able to invest over $8 million solely toward research since its founding in 1992.

 - 5,037 services provided